 The Moderate-Income Revolving Loan (MIRL) Program is a voluntary affordable housing development program in which cities and counties (“Sponsoring Jurisdictions") may choose to participate.
-It was created by Senate Bill 1537 (2024), sections 24-35, and amended by Senate Bill 48 (2025), which takes effect on September 26, 2025.
-OHCS has developed a toolkit of documents to assist Sponsoring Jurisdictions in implementing the MIRL Program.
-This originating ordinance template is one component of that toolkit.
+It was created by Senate Bill 1537 (2024), sections 24-35, and amended by Senate Bill 48 (2025).
+The MIRL Program is codified at ORS 307.213 – ORS 307.237.
+Oregon Housing and Community Services (OHCS) has developed a toolkit of resources to assist Sponsoring Jurisdictions in implementing the MIRL Program.
+This template is one component of that toolkit.

-This template is intended to provide a starting point for Sponsoring Jurisdictions as they draft the ordinance or resolution required by section 25 of SB 1357.
-Sponsoring Jurisdictions are not required to use this template.
-This template reflects OHCS's understanding of the requirements of SB 1537, but it is not comprehensive, and it will need to be tailored to reflect any jurisdiction-specific practices or requirements.
+This template is intended to provide a starting point for Sponsoring Jurisdictions as they draft the ordinance or resolution required by ORS 307.214.
+Sponsoring Jurisdictions are not required to use this document.
+This document reflects OHCS’ understanding of the requirements of SB 1537, but it is not comprehensive, and it will need to be tailored to reflect any jurisdiction-specific practices or requirements.

-This template is not intended to, and does not, provide legal advice; OHCS encourages Sponsoring Jurisdictions to consult with their counsel in drafting and adopting the resolution or ordinance required by section 25 of SB 1537.
-Sponsoring Jurisdictions are responsible for ensuring that any ordinance or resolution adopted by the Sponsoring Jurisdiction complies with:
+This template is not intended to, and does not, provide legal advice.
+OHCS encourages Sponsoring Jurisdictions to consult with their counsel in drafting and adopting the resolution or ordinance required by ORS 307.214.
+Sponsoring Jurisdictions are responsible for ensuring that any ordinance or resolution adopted by complies with:

 - SB 1537 (2024)